pas-campitiello/python/WebScraping/README.md

 # Web scraping

-Collection of web scraping scripts
+Collection of scripts for web scraping